ethornbury/my-node-example/README.md

 Use Workbench, set up a new connection with the details from Gearhost and view database locally.

-mkdir myapp
+	$mkdir myapp

-cd myapp
+	$cd myapp

-npm init
-	entry point: (index.js) change to app.js
+	$ npm init //set the entry point: (index.js) change to app.js

-npm install express --save
+	$npm install express --save

-npm install mysql --save
-	need to use a mysql DB
+	$npm install mysql --save // as I am using a mysql DB

-npm install jade
-	to use jade in your app
+	$npm install jade //to use jade in your app

-npm install body-parser
+	$npm install body-parser

-npm install node.date-time
-    to get time stamp for logger
+	$npm install node.date-time //so I can use a timestamp in the log file